dylanjones784/Markdown-Guide/BestPractiseGuide.md

 | [https://bpg-library.com/books](https://bpg-library.com/books)         | Good        |
 | [https://bpg-library.com/create-book](https://bpg-library.com/create-book) | Avoid    |

-It is important to note that a resource doesn’t have to be a single piece of data, for example the book resource might be comprised of multiple tables from a database, but the client would only see the returned object as a single entity.
+It is important to note that a resource doesn’t have to be a single piece of data.
+For example, the book resource might be comprised of multiple tables from a database, but the client would only see the returned object as a single entity.

 Developers should not, when designing their API, mimic their database relationships for it is the purpose of REST to model the entities and operations that the application can perform on those entities.
 The inner workings of the system should not be exposed to clients.

 ## Resource Hierarchy